 However, he did not have details of the recent cases involving tourists from the UAE with the satellite phone ban.

 Since satellite phones bypass the local telecom system, it is difficult for agencies concerned to track conversations over them.
 The Indian authorities confiscate such devices if they do not have special permits and hold the carriers legally responsible for the breach of the law.
 The rules were tightened after the 26/11 attacks in Mumbai as the terrorists were found to have used satellite phones to avoid being tracked by government agencies.

-In June 2013, the Ministry of Foreign Affairs had issued a similar warning to UAE nationals traveling to India asking them to not enter the country carrying any satellite communication devices, such as Thuraya and Iridium.
+In June 2013, the Ministry of Foreign Affairs had issued a similar satellite phone ban to UAE nationals traveling to India asking them to not enter the country carrying any satellite communication devices, such as Thuraya and Iridium.

 Ambassador Eisa Abdullah Masoud Al Kalbani, the director of the Department of Nationals’ Affairs at the UAE Foreign Affairs Ministry, had then stated that the Indian Government had banned the use of satellite communication devices on Indian soil, and subjected individuals in possession of said devices to legal accountability.

-“The regulation comes under Section 6 of the Indian Wireless Act and Section 20 of the Indian Telegraph Act.
+“The satellite phone ban comes under Section 6 of the Indian Wireless Act and Section 20 of the Indian Telegraph Act.
 Indian authorities have stated that the ban also applies to Indian waters even if landfall is not made.”

 The ambassador had added that the warning from the Ministry of Foreign Affairs stemmed from its duty to provide all necessary advice and warnings to protect UAE nationals from violations, accidental or otherwise, or of being subjected to security accountability or any troubles or hindrances they might encounter abroad.